Fildo7525/Project-Builder/README.md

 to add it into the path ```echo 'export PATH="${PATH}:path/to/executable"' >> ~/.bashrc```.
 If you use other shell, replace the shell config file
 (e.g for zsh ```echo 'export PATH="${PATH}:path/to/executable"' >> ~/.zshrc```).
 Alternativly, you can move the executable to the ```/usr/bin``` folder.

+If you want to build the documentation, go to the doc folder and run ```doxygen -g config && doxygen config```.
+This will generate html, latex, and man documentation.

 ## Usage

 If you did not compile the project, read and do the [Compilation](#compilation) section.